olf/mhmapsolver/README.md

 ### Build instructions ###

 Clone the repository, then do <code>npm install</code>, then <code>gulp release</code>.
-It will create the release directory that you can either use locally or move to your own server.
+It will update the docs directory that you can either use locally or move to your own server.
 Mouse data will be fetched from GitHub.

 Available gulp tasks: